Resources for Older Adults

 Psychosocial Interventions for Older Adults With Serious Mental Illness

 The guide provides considerations and strategies for interdisciplinary teams, peer specialists, clinicians, registered nurses, behavioral health organizations, and policy makers in understanding, selecting, and implementing evidence-based interventions that support older adults with serious mental illness.

 Treatment Improvement Protocol (TIP) 26: Treating Substance Use Disorder in Older Adults

 This updated TIP is designed to help providers and others better understand how to identify, manage, and prevent substance misuse in older adults.
 The TIP describes the unique ways in which the signs and symptoms of substance use disorder (SUD) manifest in older adults; drug and alcohol use disorder screening tools, assessments, and treatments specifically tailored for older clients' needs; the interaction between SUDs and cognitive impairment; and strategies to help providers improve their older clients' social functioning and overall wellness.

 Engage, Educate, Empower for Equity: E4 Center of Excellence for Behavioral Health Disparities in Aging

 The mission of the E4 Center is to engage, empower, and educate health care providers and community-based organizations for equity in behavioral health for older adults and their families.
 E4 will achieve this through the provision of education, implementation resources, and technical assistance regarding mental health, substance use, and their intersection with physical health.

-Get Connected: Linking Older Adults with Resources on Medication, Alcohol, and Mental Health--2019 Edition
+Get Connected: Linking Older Adults with Resources on Medication, Alcohol, and Mental Health–2019 Edition

-Designed for organizations that provide services to older adults, this toolkit offers information and materials to help understanding the issues associated with substance misuse and mental illness in older adults.
+Designed for organizations that provide services to older adults, this toolkit offers information and materials to help in understanding the issues associated with substance misuse and mental illness in older adults.
 The toolkit also contains materials to educate older adults.